 The fund is a fixed income fund, whereby the fund manager takes active positions in the fixed income market for the purpose of generating higher returns than the fund's benchmark index.
 The fund management is based on an ongoing assessment of the financial and macroeconomic conditions and results in a strategic and tactical investment focus.
 If the fund manager believes market rates will be falling, a longer fixed interest period will be selected and conversely, a shorter fixed interest period will be chosen if market rates are expected to rise.
 The positions can also take advantage of the changes in the difference between market rates with various durations or between various issuers.
-The fund invests in financial instruments irrespective of whether or not these are included in the
+The fund invests in financial instruments irrespective of whether or not these are included in the benchmark index.

 The activity level in a fund is calculated through the use of the tracking error measurement.
-The fund's returns and tracking error are reported for the past ten years (or if the fund has existed for a shorter period, from the launch of the fund if the fund has existed for a minimum of two years) in the following table.
 Tracking error is defined as the volatility in the difference between the fund's returns and the returns of the benchmark index.
 Tracking error is calculated according to industry standards, is based on the monthly data and reflects the past 24 months.
 A higher deviation in returns from the benchmark index gives a higher tracking error.
 The level of the tracking error differs between different types of funds (actively-managed funds, index funds, etc.) and fund categories (e.g., equities or fixed income), given that the risk levels of the underlying markets differ from each other.
 The selection of the benchmark index is of importance for the level of the tracking error.
 In the selection of an index our ambition has been to obtain an index that is as relevant as possible in relation to the fund's long-term investment focus.
-We have therefore selected a benchmark index that is sustainability-oriented and thus more concentrated/"narrower" than the "broader" benchmark indexes more prevalent in the sector.
-A broader benchmark index often means that the tracking error in the fund will be higher relative to the more concentrated index.